Union North United School Corporation’s Acceptable Use Policies

 Consequences for Misuse

-- School administrators may revoke the use of iPads or the use of individually purchased apps due to poor performance in academics, attendance, not having iPad in supplied case and/or behavior.
+School administrators may revoke the use of Devices due to poor performance in academics, attendance, not having a device in supplied case and/or behavior.

 - Violation of policies or rules governing the use of electronic devices or any careless use of the device may result in a student’s device being confiscated and/or a student only being allowed to use the device under the direct supervision of school staff.
 The student will also be subject to disciplinary action for any violations of Board policies/procedures or school rules.